biodiversitydata-se/mol-data/README.md

 # mol-data
-Documentation for molecular data services provided by [Swedish Biodiversity Data Infrastructure](https://biodiversitydata.se/)
+Documentation for molecular data services provided by the [Swedish Biodiversity Data Infrastructure](https://biodiversitydata.se/).

 *rdocs*: Source and build directories for [Sphinx](http://www.sphinx-doc.org/en/master/).
 Edit content here.
 Then use `make github` command (as suggested by [jason-huling](https://github.com/sphinx-doc/sphinx/issues/3382#issuecomment-470772316)) to build html, and copy files to *docs* directory.